pefbrute/twitchio_bot_template/twitch-oauth2-dev.to.md

 ## Step 3: Preparing for Authorization

 1.  **Log out of your main Twitch account** in all your browser tabs.
 This is crucial to avoid accidentally authorizing the app with your main account.
-2.  **Log into the Twitch account your bot will use** (the bot\'s account).
+2.  **Log into the Twitch account your bot will use** (the bot's account).
-3.  **(Recommended)** Make the bot\'s account a moderator on your main channel.
+3.  **(Recommended)** Make the bot's account a moderator on your main channel.
 This expands its capabilities (e.g., higher message rate limits, ability to execute moderation commands).
-In your main channel\'s chat, type:
+In your main channel's chat, type:
     `/mod YOUR_BOT_ACCOUNT_NAME`
-    Replace `YOUR_BOT_ACCOUNT_NAME` with your bot\'s actual username.
+    Replace `YOUR_BOT_ACCOUNT_NAME` with your bot's actual username.

 ## Step 4: Constructing the Authorization URL

 Now, you need to create a special URL.
-You\'ll open this URL in the browser where your bot\'s account is logged in to authorize your application.
+You'll open this URL in the browser where your bot's account is logged in to authorize your application.

 The URL structure is:
 `https://id.twitch.tv/oauth2/authorize?response_type=code&client_id=YOUR_CLIENT_ID&redirect_uri=http://localhost:3000&scope=YOUR_SCOPES&force_verify=true`